solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 Vanity publickeys, or custom addresses are keys that have start with specific characters.
 For example, a person may want a publickey to start with "elv1s", or maybe even "cook".
-These can help other people remember who the key belongs to, making the key more easily identifiable.
+These สามารถ help other people remember who the key belongs to, making the key more easily identifiable.

 Note: The more characters in your vanity address, the longer it will